mattfernandez/clover-take-home/README.md

 ## Third Party Code

 I did not use any external libaries for this assignment.
+I did follow Reacts recommended way to make an api call using useEffect.

 ## Potential Changes

 If I were to revisit this project to improve it I would spend more time focusing on the visual appearance of the app and the user experience.
 I would add animations to the characters when you open or close them.
 I would also consider changing the format to something responsive that takes into account the screen size.
-Lastly I would expand on the information shown for each character, such as episode appearances and origin information.
+I would expand on the information shown for each character, such as episode appearances and origin information.
+Lastly I would switch my API calls to use async await, to follow more modern coding practices.